How a Family Took Control After Losing Their First Child

 The event, now in its seventh year, is held each July and supports SIDS research and helps families who have experienced child loss.

 The nurses Jenna and Scott met the day Noah died come to the golf tournament every year.
 “They are so supportive to us, so many years later,” Jenna said.
-Going beyond hospital walls is a testament to the connection the Maple Grove Hospital team felt to the Rogers family, but also how it feels about all its customers.
+Going beyond hospital walls is a testament to the connection the Maple Grove Hospital team felt to the Rogers family, but also how it feels about all its patients.
 “It’s really truly incredible.”
 Jenna says of her healthcare team’s commitment.

 Check out the full Spring Issue of Maple Grove Hospital Magazine.